Summer Pool Safety Tips for You and Your Kids

 Clothing can be another effective way to protect against the sun.
 Wear hats that shade the face, neck, scalp, and ears.
 In general, dry clothing will protect better than wet, darker colors better than lighter ones.
 Ideally, look for clothing certified for UV protection according to international standards.

 You should also wear wraparound sunglasses to shield the eyes from close to 100% of UVA and UVB rays.
 Proper eye protection helps prevent cataracts later in life.

 Finding Appropriate Care For Pool-Related Injuries and Illnesses

 To aid a drowning victim, always call 911 immediately.
 If trained, perform CPR until help arrives.

 For non-life-threatening pool, water, or sun-related injuries, accidents, and illnesses, you can head to your nearest MD Now Urgent Care.
-Our physician-led medical centers are comprehensive, state-of-the-art facilities, open from 8 AM to 8 PM daily, throughout Miami-Dade, Broward, Palm Beach, and Indian River counties.
+Our physician-led medical centers are comprehensive, state-of-the-art facilities, open 365 days a year, throughout Miami-Dade, Broward, Palm Beach, and Indian River counties.